 Unless specifically permitted in this appendix post-qualification training shall not be completed until an individual has completed full inspector qualification.
 If an individual completes any subsequent inspector classification(s) beyond the initial, full qualification, the individual shall be required to complete the post qualification training requirements of the new inspector classification in effect at the time of completing the subsequent qualification.
 For example, if a fully qualified Reactor Operations Inspector (Appendix C1) completed the requirements for Health Physics Inspector (Appendix C3), the individual is required to complete the post qualification requirements for the new inspector classification, Health Physics Inspector, within the time specified by the new inspector classification as required by the revision of this appendix in effect at the time.

 Although not a requirement, qualified inspectors should consider expanding their technical knowledge by completing other courses listed in the Talent Management System (TMS) or the professional development training database source maintained by the Division of Reactor Oversight (DRO) on the Digital City SharePoint site based on previous work experience and planned work activities in specific technical areas.
+Examples include an operations inspector completing the Technical Training Center (TTC) sponsored Emergency Diesel Generator or Medium Voltage Circuit Breaker courses post qualification.

 Repeating previously completed courses that were part of the initial inspector training program is acceptable if retaking the course(s) would be the most effective approach to close knowledge gaps.
-Specific examples where repeating a course may be acceptable include: a previously boiling-water reactor (BWR) qualified inspector retaking the initial BWR Technical Training Center (TTC) series of courses to refresh skills after an extended absence from the technology (e.g., 10 years) and a headquarters operations engineer that has transferred to a regional office as an Inservice inspector retaking a previously completed course on Non-Destructive Examination techniques that completed 10 years ago.
+Specific examples where repeating a course may be acceptable include: a previously boiling-water reactor (BWR) qualified inspector retaking the initial BWR Technical Training Center (TTC) series of courses to refresh skills after an extended absence from the technology (e.g., 10 years) and a headquarters operations engineer that has transferred to a regional office as an Inservice inspector retaking a previously completed course on Non-Destructive Examination techniques that was completed 10 years ago.

 Unless otherwise stated, inspectors are required to complete the post qualification training prior to the end of the third calendar year after achieving full qualification.
 For example, if full qualification was completed in May 2020, the post qualification training is required to be completed before the end of 2023.